lavabit/magma/docs/magma-build.md

 ## Build the magmad executable

-Run Eclipse.
-Right click the `magma` project.
-Select `Build Configurations`, `Build Selected...`.
-Select the `.debug` configuration, verify that both the `Clean selected configurations` and `Build selected configurations` are checked and click `Ok`.
-Building this configuration takes ~1 minute to complete.
-Upon completion the `Console`	 tab will report:
+The `magma` Eclipse project contains two build targets;  one for the magma server executable named `.debug` and another for constructing a static library used for testing purposes named `.check`.
+Ignore the `.check` build target, as is used in the next section `Compile the check tests`.
+Select the `magma` project in the `Project Explorer`.
+Build the magma executable `magmad` by selecting the `Project` menu, `Build Project` entry.
+If the `Build Project` entry is greyed out, select another project in the `Project Explorer` window, then reselect the `magmad` project and try again.
+The build takes ~1 minute to complete.
+Upon completion the `Console` window should report:

 	...
 	Finished building target: magmad

-## Build the libmagma.a library

-The `libmagma.a` static library is used by the tests maintained in the `magma.check` project's testing framework.
-Right click the `magma` project.
-Select `Build Configurations`, `Build Selected...`.
-Deselect the `.debug` configuration.
-Select the `.check` configuration, verify both the `Clean selected configurations` and `Build selected configurations` are checked and click `Ok`.
-This configuration takes ~1 minute to complete.
-Upon completion the `Console` tab will report:

-	...
-	Finished building target: libmagma.a

 ## Compile the check tests

-Right click the `magma.check` project.
-Select `Build Configurations`, `Build Selected...`.
-Verify the `.check` configuration is selected.
-Verify both the `Clean selected configurations` and `Build selected configurations` are checked and click `Ok`.
-This configuration takes ~10 seconds to complete.
-Upon completion the `Console` tab should report:
+Select the `magma.check` project in the `Project Explorer` window.
+Build the `magma.check` project by selecting the `Project` menu, `Build Project` entry.
+This build target should finish in ~2 minutes.
+Upon completion the `Console` window should report:

 	...
 	Finished building target: magmad.check